Kidney stonesCalcium stones; Nephrolithiasis

 - Bruising and minor discomfort due to the shock waves are common in the back or abdomen.

 - Sometimes the stone does not completely break up with one treatment, and additional treatments may be required.
-Inability to pass stone fragments may also be a particular problem in patients who have cysts or other kidney problems.
+Inability to pass stone fragments may also be a particular problem in people who have cysts or other kidney problems.

 - SWL may sometimes produce kidney damage.

 SWL appears to be safe for children.
 Experts recommend using the least amount of shocks and impact possible in young people.
-If more than one treatment is needed, the patient should wait at least 15 days before having the next treatment.
+If more than one treatment is needed, the person should wait at least 15 days before having the next treatment.

 Ureteroscopy may be used for stones in the middle and lower ureter.
 Because it uses smaller instruments, this procedure can be done successfully in children.